Secoya language: Vowels

 Back vowels are made with rounded lips and the others are made with non-rounded lips.
+Nasalization is also distinctive among all vowels.

 Morphology

 Nouns

 The noun in Secoya is distinguished, in most forms, through the general category and the specific unit.
 The basic form of a noun, without suffixes, indicates the general category (men, children, canoes, stones, eggs, etc.) without specifying a definite number of elements.
 To indicate the singular or plural, that is, a number of specific elements, suffix classifiers (in the case of inanimate nouns) or gender suffixes (in the case of animate nouns) are added.
 To indicate a definite number of inanimate objects, a plural suffix is added to a noun.
 When the word refers to a number of specific elements, we use the definite article in the Spanish translation.
 However, it can also be translated with the indefinite article.